 Among the most common challenges confronting people with Down syndrome is speech and language development.
-Both early intervention and on-going therapies can reduce and often eliminate barriers.
-The material here can help you become oriented and knowledgeable about the challenge and get you started toward effective therapies.
+Both early intervention and ongoing therapies can reduce and often eliminate barriers.
+As a parent, the resources here can help you become oriented and knowledgeable about the challenge and get you started toward effective therapies.

 Resources for Social Communication